Syntaf/Oxide/README.md

 most cases the actual widget is the frame, and structs like `Label` or `Button` *wrap* a frame to provide special functionality.

+### Creating custom widgets

+In scenarios where the default set of UI components are not sufficient in covering your GUI needs, Oxide allows you to easily extend existing widgets, or even create entirely new widgets using the core traits.

 ## Usage Guide

 Examples and usage suggestions can be found in the [API